opensearch-project/opensearch-benchmark-workloads/neural_search/README.md

 \____/ .___/\___/_/ /_/____/\___/\__,_/_/   \___/_/ /_/  /_____/\___/_/ /_/\___/_/ /_/_/ /_/ /_/\__,_/_/  /_/|_|
     /_/

-[INFO] [Test Execution ID]: 00055099-e89d-4947-8820-8fd0d8cb7ab7 [INFO] Executing test with workload [neural_search], test_procedure [hybrid-search] and provision_config_instance ['external'] with version [2.19.0].
+[INFO] [Test Execution ID]: 85db33b8-d729-401b-93a1-8f9fd85cd8f4 [INFO] Executing test with workload [neural_search], test_procedure [hybrid-search] and provision_config_instance ['external'] with version [2.19.0].

-[WARNING] merges_total_time is 250907 ms indicating that the cluster is not in a defined clean state.
+[WARNING] merges_total_time is 217412 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] merges_total_throttled_time is 94762 ms indicating that the cluster is not in a defined clean state.
+[WARNING] merges_total_throttled_time is 185087 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] indexing_total_time is 87055 ms indicating that the cluster is not in a defined clean state.
+[WARNING] indexing_total_time is 59557 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] refresh_total_time is 11830 ms indicating that the cluster is not in a defined clean state.
+[WARNING] refresh_total_time is 10188 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-[WARNING] flush_total_time is 3363 ms indicating that the cluster is not in a defined clean state.
+[WARNING] flush_total_time is 3546 ms indicating that the cluster is not in a defined clean state.
 Recorded index time metrics may be misleading.
-Running delete-index                                                           [100% done] Running delete-normalization-search-pipeline                                   [100% done] Running delete-ingest-pipeline                                                 [100% done] Running delete-ml-model-sentence-transformer                                   [100% done] Running put-cluster-settings                                                   [100% done] Running register-ml-model-sentence-transformer                                 [100% done] Running deploy-ml-model                                                        [100% done] Running create-text-embedding-processor-ingest-pipeline                        [100% done] Running create-normalization-search-pipeline                                   [100% done] Running create-index                                                           [100% done] Running check-cluster-health                                                   [100% done] Running index-append                                                           [100% done]
+Running delete-index                                                           [100% done] Running delete-search-pipeline                                                 [100% done] Running delete-ingest-pipeline                                                 [100% done] Running delete-ml-model-sentence-transformer                                   [100% done] Running put-cluster-settings                                                   [100% done] Running register-ml-model-sentence-transformer                                 [100% done] Running deploy-ml-model                                                        [100% done] Running create-text-embedding-processor-ingest-pipeline                        [100% done] Running create-search-pipeline                                                 [100% done] Running create-index                                                           [100% done] Running check-cluster-health                                                   [100% done] Running index-append                                                           [100% done]